-15 3.1 Background environment
+3.1 Background environment

 The time period of the shipboard survey start from 2012/05/06 and end at 2012/06/01 (Table 1).
-Figure 2(a-c) show the monthly mean surface wind, SST and SSH, respectively.
-In this specific month, which is preferentially defined as the later stage of monsoon transition, the summer monsoon has started but is not very strong (Fig. 2a).
+Figure 1(b-d) show the monthly mean surface wind, SST and SSH.
+In this specific month, which is preferentially defined as the later stage of monsoon transition, the summer monsoon has started but is not very strong (Fig. 1b).
 The along-coast wind prevails in the regional wind field, and the wind speed in the region far from the western coast is weaker.
-Positive wind curl along the

-20 Somalia coast and Yemen is responsible for off-coast Ekman water transport, which induces sufficient coastal upwelling to bring lower-layer cold water upward and cool the sea surface (Fig. 2b).
-The patterns of wind curl are roughly consistent with that of the climatological monthly mean wind stress curl (Beal et al., 2013).
+Positive wind curl along the Somalia coast and Yemen is responsible for off-coast Ekman water transport, which induces sufficient coastal upwelling to bring lower-layer cold water upward and cool the sea surface (Fig. 1c).
+The patterns of wind curl are roughly consistent with that of the climatological monthly mean wind stress curl (Beal et al., 2013), where the wind stress curl highlights the strong seasonal variations, particularly along the Arabian Peninsula.
 Otherwise, the dominant wind curl in the NWIO is negative, which is consistent with the annual mean, and denote the downwelling-preferred wind-forcing circumstance.

-The basin-scale semicircular SST front then outlines a warm area in the oceanic interior, where SST exceeds 30°C. The main part of the CR is located in this strikingly warm region (Fig. 2b).
-25
+Wind and SST have a close relationship (Fig. 1c).
+The near-coast Ekman pumping generates a sharp SST front at the transition area between the coast and oceanic interior.
+The basin-scale semicircular SST front then outlines a warm area in the oceanic interior, where SST exceeds 30°C. The main part of the CR is located in this strikingly warm region.

-On the other hand, SSH (or absolute dynamic height, ADT) shows multiple meso-scale eddies (Fig. 2c).
+On the other hand, SSH (or absolute dynamic height, ADT) shows multiple meso-scale eddies (Fig. 1d).
 There are some warm-core eddies (anti-cyclonic eddies), to the east of the CR (WCE1), east of the Horn of Africa (WCE2), and northeast of the Horn of Africa but very close to Yemen (WCE3).
+The first two warm-core eddies (WCE1 and WCE2) seem to release footprints in the wind stress curl (Fig. 1b); however, WCE3 does not induce significant wind curl anomalies.
 Two cold-core eddies (cyclonic eddies; CCE1 and CCE2) are also observed at either end of the CR.
-Besides, a remarkable westward current is observed at the latitude of $6^{\circ}$ N, which is noted here as a westward-propagating disturbance (WPD).
-WPD is pronounced compared with the circumstances around the specific region, which refers to not only the magnitude (-0.38 m/s for the zonal current) but also the zonal extent ( $7.5^{\circ}$ in longitude), although its meridional extent is relatively narrow ( $1.3^{\circ}$ in latitude).
+Besides, a remarkable westward current is observed at the latitude of 6°N, which is noted here as a westward-propagating disturbance (WPD).
+WPD is pronounced compared with the circumstances around the specific region, which refers to not only the magnitude (-0.38 m/s for the zonal current) but also the zonal extent (7.5° in longitude), although its meridional extent is relatively narrow (1.3° in latitude).